StefaniaScrofani/stefaniascrofani.github.io/_news/announcement_2.md

 ---

-After a long codying day using the Stata command  <a href="[https://www.pinterest.com](https://www.stata.com/meeting/us21/slides/US21_SantAnna.pdf)">csdid</a>  to perfom Difference-in-Differences with Staggered Treatment following Callaway and Sant'Anna (2020), I stumbled upon the following message.
+After a long working day using the Stata command  <a href="[https://www.pinterest.com](https://www.stata.com/meeting/us21/slides/US21_SantAnna.pdf)">csdid</a>  to perfom Difference-in-Differences with Staggered Treatment following Callaway and Sant'Anna (2020), I stumbled upon the following message.
 I absolutely loved the irony of the message and it definitely brightened my day!

 <img src="Easter_egg.jpg" alt="Easter Egg in csdid">